KhalidAHamad/marks-analyzer/README.md

 After that, you will be given the option to see a histogram illustrating the marks distribution.
-Finally, after you close the chart and Tkinter window (if you do not know what I mean by the latter, do not worry, it is illustrated below in pictures) you will be given the option to save the report above, without the chart, to a text file.
+Finally, after you close the chart and Tkinter window (if you do not know what I mean by the latter, do not worry, it is illustrated below in pictures) you will be given the option to save the report above without the chart to a text file.

 ## Illustrations

-##### The program expects a file structure similar to this
+##### The program is expected to be used with a file structure similar to this
 <img src="images/works.png">

 ---